riccardozambito/nodemailer/README.md

-# nodemailer
+# node-nodemailer

-Simple Express and Nodemailer app
+Example React, Node.js, Express app to send email with module Nodemailer.
+It'sconfigured with webpack, eslint, prettier and babel.